jackokring/KRTPluginADemo/docs/index.md

 ### W
 a simple module to add or subtract standard 10V gate signals into a chromatic sum.
 Can turn a drum sequencer into an arpegiator.

+Sequencing **v1.11.x (NFA - No Fixed Arrival)**
+---

+### Y
+a complex module with patterns for global state.
+I must find out about the `asset::user` object.
+At the moment there is some complex UI to sort out involving buttons and modes.
+I've always wondered why drum machines don't even have the extra 8 buttons for triples.
+Sounds like it would add less than an extra 50 currency units and not too much complexity to the software given **shuffles** div three flexibles.

+Yep not transfering patterns globally could be a big thing, but also lack of pattern space too for playing the old stuff, along with the new.